monitorpattern/sle2016/README.md

 # sle2016

+Description:
   Proof-of-concept implementation of the monitoring pattern

+Dependencies:
+  Download the jar of dsprofile, version 2.11

+Run:
   The easiest way to test it is to run Eclipse and import the project inside Eclipse (however it is independent of any Eclipse underlying technology).
   The main program, containing the paper tests, is MainTester in the package examples.lambda.concrete.